1 Starting with Access

 Ribbon

-There is no way to delete the ribbon, but you can minimize it through the keyboard shortcut CTRL + F1.
-Then you see only the tabs.
-Pressing this shortcut again restores the ribbon.
+You can’t remove the ribbon, but you can minimize it using CTRL + F1.
+Pressing it again restores the ribbon.

 Tabs